petrobras/3W/README.md

 * Standardization of key points of the Machine Learning-based algorithm development pipeline.

 It is important to note that there are arbitrary choices in this toolkit, but they have been carefully made to allow adequate comparative analysis without compromising the ability to experiment with different approaches and algorithms.

+For more information about the theory behind each version of the 3W Toolkit, please refer to publications listed in [CITATION.md](CITATION.md).

 ## Structure